 Finasteride (brand name Propecia) is an oral medication that blocks the hormone DHT, helping to slow or stop hair loss.
 In some cases, the hair may grow back but only as long as you are taking the medication.
 Minoxidil, a topical solution, is a vasodilator which opens the blood vessels to the hair follicles, improving growth.
 It too needs to be taken consistently for the best results.
-Hair loss shampoo is also a viable option, but it should be used in concert with other medications.
+Hair thickening shampoo is also a viable option, but it should be used in concert with other medications.

 If you have telogen effluvium, you need to identify and address the underlying cause of your stress that is contributing to your hair loss.
 Once you do, your hair may resume its normal growth cycle.
 For cases of traction alopecia, the treatment is similar – stop engaging in the habits or hairstyles that are causing your hair to fall out so it can resume healthy growth.

 Treatments for alopecia areata typically involve steroid injections, scalp irritants, topical immunotherapy, hair loss shampoo and laser light therapy.
 Unfortunately, there is no cure and none of these seems to be particularly effective in restoring hair loss caused by an autoimmune reaction.
 Alternative treatments such as acupuncture and photochemical therapy are being studied, but there are no conclusive results available as of yet.